 Explore Your Career Potential in the Life-Saving Field of Applied Statistics

 Data scientists play a key role in saving lives at every level of health care, research, and public policy.
-They also possess skills that are sought after in every sector of government, business, and scientific research.
+They also possess skills that are sought after in every sector of government, business, scientific and consumer research.
 According to the Bureau of Labor Statistics, statisticians are in one of the fastest-growing and best-paid sectors of the workforce, with a median annual salary of $91,160.
 The number of jobs is expected to grow by 35% from 2019 to 2029.

 Here are some of the career opportunities in health-related fields available to those with advanced training in applied statistics: